intellifi-nl/webapi-doc/resources.md

 At this moment it's not possible to delete items.

-A special sub-resource is avaialbe to request all avaialble item moves (it's a view on the events resource): /api/items/moves
+A special sub-resource is available to request all available item moves (it's a view on the events resource): /api/items/moves
 * At this moment you can only populate the labels, ?populate=item.label,location.label
   * The `url` and `id` are always included as well (unless you add id_only=true).
   * This specific dot notation is not supported in other resources at this moment.